SchemaPlus/schema_dev/README.md

 The client gem needs a file `schema_dev.yml` in it's root, which specifies the testing matrix among other things.

 * `ruby`:  A single version of ruby, or a list of ruby versions.
-* `rails`: A single version of rails, or a list of rails versions
+* `activerecord`: A single version of ActiveRecord, or a list of ActiveRecord versions
 * `db`:  A single db adapter, or a list of db adapters.
-* `quick`: (Optional) Hash listing the version of ruby, rails, and db to use with `--quick` option.
+* `quick`: (Optional) Hash listing the version of ruby, activerecord, and db to use with `--quick` option.
 If not specified, the default is to use the last entry in each list.

 If you change this file, it's a good idea to run `schema_dev freshen`